Python-GIS-book/site/source/part1/chapter-01/md/03-for-loops.md

 ### for loop variables

 Note that the variable used in a `for` loop is just a normal variable and still exists after the loop has completed with the final value given to letter.
-Let's loop over the list of weather conditions below and print them to the screen.
-If you use `weather` for the loop variable, what is its value after the `for` loop has completed?
+Let's loop over a list of weather conditions and print them to the screen.

 ```python
 weather_conditions = ['rain', 'sleet', 'snow', 'freezing fog', 'sunny', 'cloudy', 'ice pellets']